 Minimizing Fault.
 Don’t worry if you share fault for your accident or injury.
 You can still recover money as long as someone else is also to blame.
 Through our investigation, we will gather evidence that limits your liability and shifts blame to others.
 This will help to maximize your recovery.

-Call Our San Diego Deep Vein Thrombosis Injury Attorneys
+Call Our San Diego Deep Vein Thrombosis Injury Attorney

 If you have suffered deep vein thrombosis because of an accident or act of negligence, you have the right to demand compensation.
-Contact Injury Trial Lawyers to schedule a free consultation with our skilled legal team.
+Contact Injury Trial Lawyers to schedule a free consultation with our skilled legal team of San Diego deep vein thrombosis injury attorney.
 We understand how devastating an injury like DVT can be and will fight to get you the money you deserve.
 Call us today to learn more.